Battle of Cao Bằng (1979): Battle

 Chinese forces launched their offensive in Cao Bằng at dawn of 17 February.
 The PLA 41st Army was charged with striking Cao Bằng from the north after seizing Trà Lĩnh, while the 42nd Army was assigned to attack the city from the southeast after taking Quảng Uyên.
 Another force from the 42nd (otherwise the 129th Division) would be sent through Highway 4 to join with friendly units north of Lạng Sơn, thus enabling the transfer of troops between the two fronts, as well as blocking enemy reinforcements from Thái Nguyên.

+On 18 February, the Vietnamese Ministry of Defense reinforced Cao Bằng with its 45th Special Operation Battalion, a B72 anti-tank missile battalion, an artillery battalion from the 675th Artillery Brigade, and the 38th Sapper Regiment from the 473rd Division.

 The PLA 41st Army's advance was gravely hampered, as it immediately ran into contact with the VPA 677th Regiment on the way.
 It took the Chinese five days to capture Trà Lĩnh on 22 February, to intrude no more than 10–15 km in another direction against Trùng Khánh.
 Other elements of the 41st were also bogged down in engagements with Vietnamese forces near Thông Nông.
 The heaviest fighting was witnessed at Sóc Giang, as the PLA 122nd Division took five days to end Vietnamese resistance there, instead of the two days in original calculation.
 On 20 February, two Chinese companies and their support elements were pinned down by Vietnamese forces in two separate clashes, resulting in a total of 296 Chinese casualties and six tanks damaged.

-The situation was more endurable for the 42nd Army, as by 22 February they had taken Phục Hòa, Thất Khê, Quảng Uyên, and Đông Khê, penetrating some 25 km into Vietnamese territory from Shuikouguan.
+Although Wu Zhong – its commander, was removed from command for investigation by 20 February, the situation was more endurable for the 42nd Army.
+As by 22 February they had taken Phục Hòa, Thất Khê, Quảng Uyên, and Đông Khê, penetrating some 25 km into Vietnamese territory from Shuikouguan.
 However, it had failed to meet the 24-hour schedule to obtain the objectives around Cao Bằng, due to difficult terrain and frequent Vietnamese ambushes.
 The PLA 121st Division had to march for six days to arrive their destination at Khau Đồn, southwest of Cao Bằng.
 Previously, on 20 February, a Chinese tank unit from the 42nd Army leading the advance into Bắc Sơn had been intercepted and lost a number of tanks to Vietnamese anti-tank missiles; the force had only survived after receiving reinforcements from its parental unit.